-- A X volume of solid tumour tissue - C X volume of blood in X number of vials containing X preservative - 1.3) Write name and contact details on surgical board if not staying for duration of surgery.
+- A X volume of solid tumour tissue - B x volume of drained fluid - C X volume of blood in X number of vials containing X preservative - 1.3) Write name and contact details on surgical board if not staying for duration of surgery.
 Ask to be called when tissues removed.